adrinux/HuMC/README.md

 A static web site starter kit using gulp and Hugo static site generator.
 Uses gulp to process images, javascript, css and html into a containted Hugo site and runs Hugo to process it all.

 ## Features
-Includes seperate dev, stage and live flows.
-Includes browsersync for live sync during development.
-Has hugo templates based on [HTML5 boilerplate](https://html5boilerplate.com/).
-Includes normalize.css as a base for your CSS.
-Uses PostCSS for CSS processing.
+- Includes seperate dev, stage and live flows.
+- Includes browsersync for live sync during development.
+- Has hugo templates based on [HTML5 boilerplate](https://html5boilerplate.com/).
+- Includes a custom and modifiable build of modernizr
+- Includes normalize.css and the base H5BP CSS with some colours moved to variables.
+- Uses PostCSS for CSS processing.

 ## How to use
 Eventually this project should be a Yeoman/Slush generator, in the meantime: